Tait1337/converter/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-Please note that according to [§ 53 Absatz 1 UrhG](http://www.gesetze-im-internet.de/urhg/__53.html), creating copies are only allowed for private, non-commercial use.
+Please note that according to [§ 53 Absatz 1 UrhG](http://www.gesetze-im-internet.de/urhg/__53.html), creating copies is only allowed for private, non-commercial use.
 The regulations may differ in country and Streaming Platform.

 ## Acknowledgments